sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 # Model-Based Testing

-In model based testing, we use models of the system to derive tests.
-In this chapter we briefly show what a model is (or can be), and go over some of the models used in software testing.
-The two models covered in this chapter are decision tables and state machines.

-## Models

 In software testing, a model is a simpler way of describing the program under test.
 A model holds some of the attributes of the program that the model was made of.